port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-mapping.md

 You can use the mapping YAML file to set the value of a relation between entities.
 This is very useful when you want to automatically assign an entity to the relation of another entity using a convention of your choice.

-For example, say we have a `service` blueprint and a `Pagerduty Service` blueprint with a relation between them:
+For example, say we have a `service` blueprint and a `PagerDuty Service` blueprint with a relation between them:

 <img src='/img/software-catalog/customize-integrations/relationExample.png' width='70%' border='1px' />

 <br/><br/>

-After ingesting all of our services and Pagerduty services, we want to connect each `service` to its corresponding `Pagerduty service`.
+After ingesting all of our services and PagerDuty services, we want to connect each `service` to its corresponding `PagerDuty service`.
 To achieve this, we have two options:

-1. **Option 1** - manually assign a Pagerduty service to each service using the UI:
+1. **Option 1** - manually assign a PagerDuty service to each service using the UI:

     - Go to the [Services page](https://app.getport.io/services) of your software catalog.
-    - Choose a service you want to assign a Pagerduty service to.
+    - Choose a service you want to assign a PagerDuty service to.
 Hover over it, click on the `...` button on the right, and select `Edit`.
-    - In the `Pagerduty service` field, select the relevant Pagerduty service from the dropdown list, then click `Update`:
+    - In the `PagerDuty service` field, select the relevant PagerDuty service from the dropdown list, then click `Update`:

       <img src='/img/software-catalog/customize-integrations/relationManualAssign.png' width='40%' border='1px' />

 1. **Option 2** - use the integration's mapping YAML.
-In our example, we can add an entry to the mapping of the Pagerduty integration:
+In our example, we can add an entry to the mapping of the PagerDuty integration:

-   - Go to your [data sources page](https://app.getport.io/dev-portal/data-sources) and click on the Pagerduty exporter:
+   - Go to your [data sources page](https://app.getport.io/dev-portal/data-sources) and click on the PagerDuty exporter:

       <img src='/img/software-catalog/customize-integrations/dataSourcesPdIntegration.png' width='100%' border='1px' />